1cg/html-json-speed-comparison/README.md

 ## Caveats

-* This is Flask & Python, other platforms might have different
+* This is Flask & Python, other platforms might have different characteristics and mechanisms for both HTML & JSON serialization
 * I am not an expert python or flask programmer, this is probably not a great example of python code to follow.
 * I intentionally kept things very simple
 * I did not do any performance tuning for any of the endpoints